E-Heerschap/VirtualHideoutVagrant/README.md

 ## Prepackaged box credentials

-* Public/private key pair for the prepackaged box are available in this repository.
+* Public/private key pair for the VirtualHideoutVM (default provisioned)  box are available in this repository.

 * The general user with access to sudo has the credentials `username: virtualhideout password: virtual`